openstack-archive/infra-manual/doc/source/zuulv3.rst

           - name: Run functional test script
             command: run-functional-tests.sh
             args:
-              chdir: "src/{{ zuul.project.canonical_name }}"
+              chdir: "{{ zuul.project.src_dir }}"

    This playbook will execute on our host named ``ubuntu-xenial``, which we get for free from the Zuul base job.
 If you need more nodes, or a node of a different type, you will need to define these in your ``.zuul.yaml`` file.

    Note that some playbook actions are restricted in the Zuul environment.
 Also multiple roles are available for your use in the `zuul-jobs
    <https://git.openstack.org/cgit/openstack-infra/zuul-jobs/tree/roles>`_
    and `openstack-zuul-jobs
    <https://git.openstack.org/cgit/openstack-infra/openstack-zuul-jobs/tree/roles>`_
    repos.

 #.
 For more detailed information on jobs, playbooks, or any of the
-   topics discussed in this quickstart guide, see the complete `Zuul v3 documentation
+   topics discussed in this guide, see the complete `Zuul v3 documentation
    <https://docs.openstack.org/infra/zuul/feature/zuulv3>`_.